Trump's new tune on Islam unconvincing, experts say

 "What this speech appears to signal is a potential shift away from Obama's more pragmatic policy towards Iran that resulted, most notably, in the nuclear agreement," Makdisi said.
 "Trump's vitriolic attack on Iran was matched only by his lavish praise of the Saudi king.
 Given the bitter Saudi-Iranian regional conflict that includes both proxy wars and sectarian bating, this shift may potentially lead to yet further violence and instability."

-Makdisi pointed out that Trump equated Hezbollah, a Lebanese political and military group made up mostly of Shia Muslims, with ISIS and Al-Qaeda.
+Makdisi pointed out that Trump equated Hezbollah, a Lebanese political and military group made up mostly of Shia Muslims, with ISIS and al Qaeda.
 Hezbollah was conceived in the early 1980s primarily to fight against Israeli occupation in southern Lebanon.

 "This is irresponsible on many levels," Makdisi said of Trump's comments.